billkasius/JetpackWeatherApp/README.md

 General Structure

     Language: The project is written in Kotlin.
+    Icon: Designed by me in Photoshop and fully optimized for Google Play requirements.
     UI: Uses Jetpack Compose to build the user interface (a single Activity and several @Composable functions).
     Architecture: A single-screen application with MainViewModel as the primary ViewModel, managing requests and storage of weather data.
     Data Requests: Weather data and forecasts are fetched via Retrofit + Gson.